CODERS-BAY/skilldiary-database-roman270587/README.md

 There are three forms:

-__1NF:__ A relation schema is in 1. normal form if its ranges of values are atomic.
+__1NF:__ A relation schema is in 1. normal form if it's ranges of values are atomic.

-__2NF:__ A relation schema is in 2nd normal form if it is in 1st is normal form and each non-key attribute is fully functional dependent from primary key.
+__2NF:__ A relation schema is in 2nd normal form if it is in 1st normal form and each non-key attribute is fully functional dependent from primary key.

 __3NF:__ A relation scheme is in 3rd normal form if it is in 2nd normal form, and no non-key attribute dated primary key is transitively dependent.